Sonia Gomes: Group exhibitions

-Critical Reception
+Critical reception

 Gomes came to international attention after her inclusion in the 56th Venice Biennale, curated by Okwui Enwezor.
 In the fall of 2022, Gomes presented a major solo show in New York.
-The New York Times art critic Jillian Steinhauer expressed her views on the show in early January of 2023.
+The New York Times art critic Jillian Steinhauer expressed her views on the show in early January 2023.
 "If Gomes has a central theme, that may be it: a sense of willful connection, a determination to use what’s on hand to forge something unexpectedly beautiful."